jfx319/vicente_CS6501/project_proposal.md

 At minimum, one of the papers from objective A will be re-implemented.

-### A. Re-implementing a previously proposed technique and reproducing the results on an existing dataset.
+### A. Re-implementing a previously proposed technique and reproducing the results on an existing dataset

 #### Existing Literature Papers